 The first is DISTRACTION.
 There are so many things that distract us and take us out of ourselves on a day-to-day basis, not the least being, the 24 hour digital world we live in.
 Whether it be social media, watching YouTube videos, Netflix or Foxtel, there's so much you can tune into any second of the day and never have to be alone with yourself, your thoughts and your feelings.
 Distraction is a huge blockage that can get in the way of knowing how you really feel.

-If you experience the distraction of this 24 hour digital world and would like some help in switching it off, I have created a 7 Step Digital Detox Program to help you create some time and space for yourself where you can get rid of one of those distractions.
 Did you know that the statistics around how often people pick up their phone is amazing.
 It’s about once every five or 10 minutes.
 And the number of people who, the first thing they do in the morning is not check in with themselves, but check in with what random people are doing on Facebook or Instagram.
 Hands up if you can relate to either of these things.
 I know I definitely get hooked into this from time to time.

+In JUSTIFICATION you are explaining your feelings.
 For example.
 “Oh, I'm feeling pretty tired, but I didn't sleep real well.
 And you know, maybe if I've gone to bed early or I wouldn't feel quite so tired” or “I'm feeling okay today, but you know, I had time to myself and I was able to go for a walk and unlike other days where I don't get that sort of time”.

-Blame is when you are attributing your feelings to what someone else did.
+BLAME is when you are attributing your feelings to what someone else did.
 For example, “I'm feeling really angry and it's your fault because you cut me off” or “it's your fault because you didn't do the dishes”.
 “I'm feeling really frustrated because they didn't ring me when they were supposed to”.
 So your emotion is all about what someone else did to you.

 I'm not saying some of these things didn't happen and some of them might not have contributed to your frustration or your anger or your happiness or whatever you're feeling.
 However, allowing yourself to go down this train of thought is taking you away from what you are feeling right now and interfering with your ability to experience that emotion fully.